 3.3.4.
 Run single labelled far red cells through the cytometer and confirm that there is no spill-over of far red into the violet channel.

 NOTE: For the representative data shown, cells were sorted at 20 psi on a sorter equipped with a 100 μm nozzle.

+3.3.5 Briefly run the fusion sample to confirm that fused cells are visible with the gates created in step 3.3.

 Align the sorting stream centrally into an 8-well imaging dish.